mietek/research/src/mi/MartinLof2006.lagda.md

 what set-theoretic principles that become validated under that interpretation.[^17]  But one may also ask, conversely, what principle, or principles, that have to be adjoined to constructive type theory in order to validate a specific set-theoretic axiom.
-In particular, this may be asked about the formalized version of the axiom of choice that Zermelo made part of his own axiomatization of set theory.
+In particular, this may be asked about the formalised version of the axiom of choice that Zermelo made part of his own axiomatisation of set theory.
 The answer is as follows.